 Locked Out?
-8 Things to Do Before and After Losing Your Key
+What to Do Before and After Losing Your Key

 It’s no fun being locked out of your apartment, but it’s bound to happen sooner or later.
-You walk up to your front door and the key that unlocks your world is nowhere to be found.
-And where exactly is that handy spare key?
-Oh, it’s just a few feet away.
-Inside the hallway junk drawer.
-You know, inside your apartment.
+You walk up to your front door and the key is nowhere to be found.
+And where exactly is the spare?
+A few feet away.
+In the hallway junk drawer.
+Inside your apartment.

 Okay, enough with the wisecracks.
 We’re going to tell you how to prevent this inconvenient dilemma from ever happening, so take notes.